 Real-World Insurance Scenarios for Graphic Designers

-Logo Design Triggers IP Infringement Claim
+Logo Design Triggers Trade Mark Dispute

 • Professional indemnity covers legal defence costs and any settlement or damages awarded

-• IP infringement claims commonly involve legal costs of $20,000 - $80,000+ even if the claim is ultimately unsuccessful
+• Trade mark disputes commonly involve legal fees of $30,000 - $100,000+ even when the claim is ultimately unsuccessful

-Missed Campaign Deadline Costs Client Revenue
+Missed Launch Deadline Costs Client Revenue

-• Product launch delay claims can range from $10,000 - $100,000+ depending on the scale of the campaign
+• Product launch delay claims can range from $15,000 - $150,000+ depending on the campaign scale

-• Cyber liability covers forensic investigation, data recovery, breach notification, and legal costs
+• Cyber liability covers forensic investigation, data recovery, breach notification and legal costs

 • Professional indemnity covers client claims for breach of confidentiality and resulting financial losses

-• Total exposure across multiple client claims could reach $50,000 - $200,000+
+• Combined exposure across multiple client claims could reach $60,000 - $250,000+

 Insurance Tips for Graphic Designers

-Practical tips to help you get the right cover at a fair price.
+Practical steps to help you get appropriate cover at a fair price.

 1